 You should be able to have a conversation with anybody.
 If you think you are high above a certain class of people, or that you think thoughts too grave and mighty for the peasants, you’ll come off as an insufferable boor.

 And worse, you’ll attribute your unpopularity to your imagined greatness instead of your very real pride.
+You don’t hate small talk.
+That’s just an excuse you make for your lack of effort and lack of interest in other people.

 A man knows how to talk to people.
 He knows how to make them feel valued and interesting.
+It is no virtue to be unable to relate to your fellow men.

-That means knowing a little about sportsball.
+That means knowing a little about “sportsball,” especially when the season is at its peak.

 That means knowing a little about video games.
+It’s the largest entertainment market on the planet, far surpassing Hollywood years ago.
+No excuses.

 That means knowing a little about the latest television shows and movies.
+Even the never-ending shows about Chicago on CBS that get monster ratings but no one under 60 seems to know much about.

 That means being curious.
 About the world around you.
 About the person in front of you.
 If you don’t know, ask.
 If you don’t care, get good at pretending to care while you pull the enormous stick out of your ass.
+Believe it or not, interested people become interesting people.

 You should be able to find common ground with anybody.
+You’re both human, after all.

 In The Last Battle by C.S.
 Lewis, there is a beautiful scene where Jewel, a unicorn, is stuck spending time with a donkey.
 In Lewis’ world, this Unicorn has seen many battles and is a good friend to the king, yet he is not aloof.